-The coolant air pressure drop through the equipment should be per ARINC 600, which specifies level 1 cooling ( 5 ±3 mm) or level 2 cooling (25 ±5 mm) at standard conditions of 101.3 kPa.
+The coolant air pressure drop through the equipment should be per ARINC 600 level 2 cooling (25 ±5 mm) at standard conditions of 101.3 kPa.
 This pressure drop does not include the drop through a returning orifice when such orifice is located external to the equipment case.
-A loss of in-flight cooling air for 345 minutes should not cause any loss of functionality.
-A partial reduction in duty cycle is acceptable during periods of no cooling air for higher ambient air temperatures or longer periods of no cooling air.
+Air flow is calculated based 220 kg / (hr x kW) with a maximum average thermal power dissipation of 75 Watts.

+A loss of in-flight cooling air will result in environmental requirements and performance specifications dependent upon the airframe.
+The loss of cooling scenarios expected for many installations of 2G ISSPU equipment will exceed that anticipated by ARINC 600.
+Some airframes may require operation without primary cooling air for as long as 20 hours with ambient air temperatures as high as 65 degrees.
+Some systems may require fully functional conspicuity through transponder operation for this full duration and fully functional collision avoidance in the final stages of operation.
+To prevent complexity in aircraft certification and crew operations, full functionality in all expected conditions is preferred by airframe manufacturers and airline operators.
+If convective cooling during a loss of primary cooling air is insufficient, the manufacturer may need to develop a secondary cooling solution either in the unit or on the airframe for this scenario.

-Other ISS components, such as control panels, should be designed for convection and conduction cooling.
+Other 2G ISS components, such as control panels, should be designed for convection and conduction cooling.
 These units should not require forced-air cooling.

 COMMENTARY